marcoalopez/IDEAproject/website_source.md

 Rationalize the mechanical response to forces of deep rocks (i.e. in the plastic field) is a challenge for different reasons:

 - Earth scientists do not have direct access (i.e. by drilling) to rocks deforming in the plastic field, normally involving rocks deeper than 10-15 km.
-- Rock deformation experiments at high _P_ and _T_ are difficult to perform and always occurs at strain rates several orders of magnitude faster (<<10^-7^ *vs.* 10^-13^-10^-16^ s^-1^) and thus at higher stress levels than those operating in the deep Earth.
-This means that the laboratory-based flow laws have to be scaled with no guarantee that they are the same in nature.
-It is therefore necessary to know the basic principles of deformation in order to validate them.
+- Rock deformation experiments at high _P_ and _T_ are challenging and always occur at strain rates several orders of magnitude faster (<<10^-7^ s^-1^) than in nature (10^-13^-10^-16^ s^-1^), which means at higher stresses than those operating in the deep Earth.
+Due to this, the flow laws estimated in the laboratory have to be scaled up by several orders of magnitude with no guarantee that the parameters obtainedare correct.
+It is therefore necessary to understand the basic principles behind deformation in order to validate them.
 - Rock behaviour during ductile deformation depends on several intrinsic (material) and extrinsic (environmental) factors, including temperature, water fugacity, crystallographic preferred orientation (CPO), dislocation content, or grain size.
 These variables commonly vary during the processes of deformation and heating that occur on Earth and show a degree of interdependence between them, which makes it difficult to separate their effects.

 In the IDEA project, we are particularly interested in the study of **recrystallization (RX) processes**, either during the application of differential stresses (dynamic RX) or at hydrostatic conditions (static RX), as both processes are common in plastic shear zones.
 Recrystallization processes affect three key parameters controlling rock strength: dislocation content, grain boundary area per unit volume (by locally decreasing or increasing the grain size), and CPO.
 The study of recrystallization is also a subject of intense research across different scientific disciplines due to its broad interest.
 For example, recrystallization processes are of great industrial importance in the processing of metallic alloys as they control the mechanical properties and behaviour of a material.